jankampherbeek/EnigmaSuite/MyDocu/Enigma global planning.md

-## Release 2022.0.3

-- Data input for the calculation of charts, using databinding.
-- Calculation of planetary positions and houses (Sun ..
-Pluto, Chiron, Nodes).
-- Using one standard modus: Western Astrology.
-- Calculated results are shown in a textual table.
-  - Tabbed pages for ecliptical, equatorial and horizontal positions.
-  - Where applicable, positions are given with glyphs.
-- Add help screens, using the look-and-feel as used in RadixPro (2008 version).
-- Use a separate file to populate texts, for now only in English.
-- Create a class to handle reading of texts (Rosetta).
-- Use mutex to force single instance being run.
-See Chowdhury, WPF dev. p.
-46.
-- Unit testing:
-  - Improve mocking: add matchers.
-  - Create tests for viewmodels.

 ## Release 2022.0.4

 Drawing of chart, with equal signs, with equal houses and French variant.

+Show results of calculation in table.

+Implement central vault to keep track of available charts.

+## Release 2022.0.5

 Add persistency for charts.
 (Retrieving, saving).
 Select database and possible use of Ado.net.

-Standardize input for date/time: same in calculations as in charts.

-Add data binding to calculations.

-## Release 2022.0.5

 Add oblique longitude, hypotheticals for School of Ram and Uranian astrology.